-Professor Subramanian has been involved in major public-company deals such as Oracle’s $10.3 billion hostile takeover bid for PeopleSoft, Cox Enterprises’ $8.9 billion freeze-out of the minority shareholders in Cox Communications, Exelon’s $8 billion hostile takeover bid for NRG, Bank of America’s $4 billion acquisition of Countrywide, and Valeant’s $48 billion hostile takeover bid for NRG.
+Professor Subramanian has been involved in major public-company deals such as Oracle’s $10 billion hostile takeover bid for PeopleSoft, Cox Enterprises’ $9 billion freeze-out of the minority shareholders in Cox Communications, Exelon’s $8 billion hostile takeover bid for NRG, Bank of America’s $4 billion acquisition of Countrywide, and Valeant’s $48 billion hostile takeover bid for Allergan.
 He also advises individuals, boards of directors, and management teams on issues of dealmaking and corporate governance.
 Over the past 10 years he has been involved as an advisor or expert witness in deals or situations worth over $100 billion in total value.
 He is a director of LKQ Corporation (NASDAQ: LKQ), a Fortune 500 company in the automotive sector.

 Corporations – Harvard Law School

 Program on Negotiation Negotiation and Leadership – PON Executive Education Seminar